clcollins/tomb-of-the-mud-sorcerer/README.md

 Tomb of the Mud Sorcerer
 ========================

-Python-based "Choose Your Own Adventure" Style Game
+A "Choose Your Own Adventure"-style game.

 It's a work in progress, and will keep growing.

-(And mostly a vehicle to learn python better - or, ruby on rails now, in the "totms-ror" branch)
+(And mostly a vehicle to learn python/ruby/other-language, in separate branches.)